yamunarani-s/Design-Implementation-of-6T---SRAM-Cell-using-Cadence-EDA-Tools/README.md

 # Design-Implementation-of-6T---SRAM-Cell-using-Cadence-EDA-Tools
-Ex No: 01     Design & Implementation of CMOS Inverter Design Using Cadence EDA Tools
+Ex No: 01     Design & Implementation of 6T SRAM using Cadence EDA Tools

 Aim:
-To design and implement a CMOS inverter circuit using Cadence EDA tools, analyse its electrical characteristics, and understand the fundamental principles of CMOS technology, including the design process, layout, and simulation techniques.
+To design and implement a 6T SRAM (Static Random-Access Memory) cell using Cadence EDA tools, simulate its functionality, and analyze key performance parameters such as read/write operations, power consumption, and stability to understand its behavior in memory design.

 Tools Required:
 •	Personal Computer